skip to main content

 Assistant Director for FYE

 Rachael Durham is the Assistant Director for First-Year Experience.
 She also serves as an instructor for EDHE 105 – Freshman Year Experience.
 She is originally from Memphis, TN, but now calls Oxford home.
-Rachael completed her B.A. degree in Journalism with an emphasis in Public Relations from the University of Mississippi in 2008 and her M.A. in Higher Education/Student Personnel in 2012.
+Rachael completed her B.A. degree in Journalism with an emphasis in Public Relations from the University of Mississippi in 2008, her M.A. in Higher Education/Student Personnel in 2012 and Ed.D. in Higher Education in 2023.

 Graduate Assistant